sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Agent protocol link: Controller Agent -> controllerConfig
    * Controller Device name: Heating
    * Controller Command name: VR1.COMFORT.inc

 Click on 'Save asset' and now you'll have a new attribute available.
 If you click on the 'Write' button, it'll send the configured command to the controller.
 And if we refresh the Asset, we should have a new value for the 'comfortTemp' attribute.

+## Decrease Comfort temperature
+The comfort temperature can be increase or decrease.
+Let add the necessary attribute to decrease the temperature :

+1. Select the Customer A -> Smart Home asset in the asset list
+2. Click `Edit asset` in top right
+3. Add a new attribute:
+   * Name: `incComfortTemp`
+   * Type: `Text`
+4. Click `Add attribute` and then expand the new attribute (using button on the right of the attribute) then add the following configuration items:
+   * Agent protocol link: Controller Agent -> controllerConfig
+   * Controller Device name: Heating
+   * Controller Command name: VR1.COMFORT.dec

+Click on 'Save asset' and now you'll have a new attribute available.
+If you click on the 'Write' button, it'll send the configured command to the controller.
+And if we refresh the Asset, we should have a new value for the 'comfortTemp' attribute.